 This is a critical step and something that you waited for a long time.
 After all the hard work in designing, developing and testing your new website is ready to go live and it’s only a click away.

-#6- Make sure that the new website is verified with Google Webmaster tools
+#6- Make sure that the new website is verified with Google Search Console

 After going live the first thing is to check that everything is working ok.
 I would also recommend to run a broken links check again just in case you missed anything from the last test.

-#7- Use FETCH AS GOOGLE to check that Google can properly read the new website
+#7- Use the URL Inspection tool to check that Google can properly index the new website

-While in Google webmaster tools, use the FETCH AS GOOGLE option (under Crawl) and in particular the FETCH AND RENDER to make sure that Google can read the website correctly.
+While in Google Search Console, use the URL INSPECTION option (from the top bar) to make sure that Google can read and index the newly deployed website correctly.

 #8- Check robots.txt